FlorianLudwig/cookiecutter-py3/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis-CI_ account.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Register_ your project with PyPI.
-* Run the Travis CLI command `travis encrypt --add deploy.password` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.
 * Add the repo to your ReadTheDocs_ account + turn on the ReadTheDocs service hook.
 * Release your package by pushing a new tag to master.
 * Add a `requirements.txt` file that specifies the packages you will need for